martin-wahlberg/Team-Awake-Checker/README.md

 # Team-Awake-Checker
-App to check if teammates are awake and able to
+App to check if teammates are awake and able to attend.